TylorS/typed/apps/website/content/guides/html-render-event.md

 `HtmlRenderEvent(completeHtml, true)`, normally produced lazily with `Fx.sync` when serialization is synchronous.

-The marker belongs to the renderer's protocol.
-Do not infer it from an index inside `Fx.map`; an Fx can be empty, asynchronous, unbounded, or interrupted.
-If a foreign callback reports its terminal event, adapt that callback directly.
-If an Effect Stream needs one-chunk lookahead, keep that protocol in the adapter and acknowledge Sink delivery in order.
+The marker belongs to the renderer's completion protocol.
+An emission index alone cannot identify the last chunk of an asynchronous or interrupted producer.
+The [HTML output recipe](/integrate/html-output) shows how to consume ordered output.

 ## Treat HTML as trusted renderer output